 Take a Walking Tour

-Florence truly is an outdoor museum and one of the best ways to experience the city is on foot.
-A walking tour is the perfect way to dive into the city’s rich history and hidden gems.
-Whether guided by a local expert or self-planned, walking tours allow you to immerse yourself in Florence’s culture.
+A walking tour is the perfect way to learn about the city’s rich history and hidden gems.
 Along the way, you’ll hear fascinating stories about the city’s Renaissance roots, the Medici family, and its artistic heritage.
-Walking tours often reveal off-the-beaten-path spots, like charming alleyways, artisan workshops, or tiny cafes serving the best espresso.

 Have a Glass of Chianti Classico